awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

    sudo yum install mariadb
    ```

 1. Connect to the MySQL DB instance\.
-For example, enter the following command at a command prompt on a client computer\.
+For example, enter the following command\.
 This action lets you connect to the MySQL DB instance using the MySQL client\.

-   Substitute the DB instance endpoint \(DNS name\) for `endpoint`, and substitute the master user name that you used for `admin`\.
+   Substitute the DB instance endpoint \(DNS name\) for `endpoint`, and substitute the master username that you used for `admin`\.
 Provide the master password that you used when prompted for a password\.

    ```
    mysql -h endpoint -P 3306 -u admin -p